Debt & Credit Help Paying Off Debt

 What we like about Consolidated Credit

 • Multiple options for debt relief: Consolidated Credit offers multiple debt relief options to fit many kinds of financial situations.
-This can make it easier to find a solution that works for you.
 Here are some of the available options:

 • Customer service: Certified experts are available to help with your credit counseling needs by phone or email.
-The Consolidated Credit website also provides a live chat feature if you’d prefer to start communicating that way.
+The Consolidated Credit website also provides a live chat feature if you’d prefer to communicate that way.

 What Consolidated Credit could improve

-• Monthly fees: Debt management companies aren’t necessarily doing anything you can’t do yourself, such as setting a budget or working on other ways to pay down debt.
+• Monthly fees: Debt management companies handle tasks many of us dread, such as calling creditors to negotiate.
 But the expertise of credit counseling and debt management comes with a cost.
-Consolidated Credit states that its debt management program clients pay about $40 per month for its services.
+Consolidated Credit states that its debt management program clients pay about $40 per month for its services (capped at $79 per month).

 • No guarantees: Using debt relief services from Consolidated Credit doesn’t come with guarantees.
 The company can give you advice and map out a plan for you, but your financial decisions are still your own to make.
 This means you aren’t guaranteed a better credit score or less debt than before.